mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Surprisingly, the dev work was never smoother than after I terminated the contract.
 The project finally worked at the pace I expected from the beginning.
 They coded up each page within 7-10 days.

 There were still some issues, but I was prepared this time.
 WebAgency kept suggesting new flourishes to the design.
 I declined them all and told them to focus on the design I'd approved.
-I'm glad I did, because otherwise they'd probably still be working on the website today.
+I'm glad I did because they'd probably still be working on the website today.

 On the last day of the month, the final page was incomplete, and WebAgency hadn't communicated with me at all about how they'd disengage from the project.
 On June 1st, the day after our contract officially ended, their dev told me that Isaac had authorized him to finish the outstanding work at no charge.
 He wrapped up the final page within two days.

 And then it was finally done!
-This project had spiralled so far beyond what I initially wanted and turned into an interminable drain on my time and finances.
+This project had spiraled so far beyond what I initially wanted and turned into an interminable drain on my time and finances.
 I was incredibly relieved to put it behind me.

 ## Before and after